Iñigo Ruiz de Galarreta

-Iñigo Ruiz de Galarreta Etxeberria (born 6 August 1993) is a Spanish professional footballer who plays for RCD Mallorca mainly as a central midfielder.
+Iñigo Ruiz de Galarreta Etxeberria (born 6 August 1993) is a Spanish professional footballer who plays as a central midfielder for La Liga club Athletic Bilbao.

 Club career

-Born in San Sebastián, Gipuzkoa, Ruiz de Galarreta joined Athletic Bilbao's youth system in 2003, aged 10.
-On 14 December 2011, while still considered a youth squad player, he made his debut with the first team, coming on as a substitute for Borja Ekiza in the 88th minute of a 4–2 away loss against Paris Saint-Germain F.C. in that season's UEFA Europa League; during his first year, however, he almost exclusively played with the reserves in Segunda División B.
+Born in Eibar, Gipuzkoa, Ruiz de Galarreta joined Athletic Bilbao's youth system in 2003, aged 10.
+On 14 December 2011, while still considered a youth squad player, he made his debut with the first team, coming on as a substitute for Borja Ekiza in the 88th minute of a 4–2 away loss against Paris Saint-Germain F.C. in that season's UEFA Europa League; during his first year, however, he almost exclusively played with the reserves in the Segunda División B.

 Ruiz de Galarreta made his second appearance for the main squad on 2 August 2012, again in the Europa League but now against NK Slaven Belupo (27 minutes played, 3–1 home win).
-He played his first La Liga game on the 19th of the same month, replacing Gaizka Toquero at half-time of an eventual 3–5 home defeat to Real Betis.
+He played his first La Liga game 17 days later, replacing Gaizka Toquero at half-time of an eventual 3–5 home defeat to Real Betis.

 During a match with the B side against Lleida Esportiu on 21 October 2012, Ruiz de Galarreta ruptured the anterior cruciate ligament on his left knee, being sidelined for the remainder of the campaign.
-For 2013–14 he was loaned to CD Mirandés of Segunda División, where in a home game against CD Numancia, on 27 October he suffered the same injury.
+For 2013–14 he was loaned to CD Mirandés of Segunda División, where in a home game against CD Numancia on 27 October he suffered the same injury.
+Previously, on 8 September, he scored his first goal as a senior, the only in the away victory over Real Madrid Castilla.

-The following years, Ruiz de Galarreta played with Real Zaragoza and CD Leganés on loan, helping the latter club achieve a first-ever promotion to the top flight in 2016.
+The following years, Ruiz de Galarreta played with Real Zaragoza and CD Leganés on loan, helping the latter club to achieve a first-ever promotion to the top flight in 2016.
 He continued to compete in the second division subsequently, representing Numancia, FC Barcelona Atlètic and UD Las Palmas.

 On 2 September 2019, Ruiz de Galarreta signed a four-year contract with RCD Mallorca in the top tier, though it was agreed he would remain on loan at Las Palmas for the upcoming season.
+He achieved another promotion with the former in 2020–21, contributing 29 appearances to this feat.

+Ruiz de Galarreta returned to his first club Athletic on 7 June 2023, on a two-year deal.
+He scored his first goal for them on 5 November, opening a 3–2 away victory over Villarreal CF.

+In May 2025, Ruiz de Galarreta extended his contract until 2027.

 International career

-Ruiz de Galarreta started representing Spain at under-17 level, appearing in friendlies against Portugal, Faroe Islands and Romania.
+Ruiz de Galarreta started representing Spain at under-17 level, appearing in 2010 UEFA European Championship qualifiers against Faroe Islands and Romania and two friendlies with Portugal.
 He also played for the under-18s and the under-19s.

+Ruiz de Galarreta was called up to the Basque Country national team for a friendly against Palestine on 15 November 2025.